SPECIAL EFFECTS ENGINEER.

 I simply ask it to draw a circle, or a line, or a box.
 You give it the colour, the co-ords and it does the rest.

-Above is my Arduino corner on my prototyping board.
+To the right here you see my Arduino corner on my prototyping board.

 I have an Arduino UNO (left) and and a Mega 2560 (right).